 For me and my journey, loving my body lead me right to something called NIA, it is a way of moving that helps me to sink deep into my own self and be in love with who I am.
-The energy, emotion and movement that I get from my Nia practice is unlike anything I have ever done.
+The energy, emotion, and movement that I get from my Nia practice are unlike anything I have ever done.
 So much so I started teaching.
-My desire, is to help and guide people into this amazing loving journey with their bodies, a journey that allows peace, a journey that gives space for self talk other than how the body looks.
+My desire is to help and guide people into this amazing loving journey with their bodies, a journey that allows peace, a journey that gives space for self-talk other than how the body looks.
 I am blessed already to begin to see the changes in the mindset of some of the women who have come to my classes.

 Here it is…..STOP!!

 I know sounds too simple, but it is not.